yorikvanhavre/FreeCAD-manual/discovering_freecad/installing.md

 ### Setting basic preferences

 Once FreeCAD is installed, you might want to open it and set a couple of preferences.
-Preferences settings in FreeCAD are located under menu **Edit -> Preferences**.
+Preferences settings in FreeCAD are located under menu *Edit → Preferences*.
 You can browse through the different pages to see if there is anything else you would want to change, but here are a couple of basic ones:

 1. **Language**: FreeCAD will automatically pick the language of your operating system, but you might want to change that.
 FreeCAD is fully translated into 8 or 9 languages, plus many others for which the translation is not complete yet.
 You can easily make that better, by [helping to translate FreeCAD](https://crowdin.com/project/freecad).